rfortherestofus/r-without-statistics/outlines/packages-outline.md

 ## Creating functions

 - You make a theme in one project and someone else would like to use it
-- If you have a functions.R file you pass around, you're ready for a package
-> Travis: Yeah, functions.R screams, "make a package"

 ## Starting the package